Envitia/maplink-docs/pages/support/platform-support.md

 # C++ Version
 The MapLink Pro C++ API is C++ 03 compliant to ensure maximum compatibility.
-On Windows and Linux, the minimum required version is C++17 to ensure compatibility with latest third party dependencies
+On Windows and Linux, the minimum required version is C++17 to ensure compatibility with latest third party dependencies.